Orange CARES COVID-19 Assistance Program Opens for Individuals and Small Businesses

 - / Tara Tedrow, Andrew Kelly & Savannah Stewart*

 As of June 8, Orange County has officially opened (and partially closed) its application portals for the Orange CARES initiative.
-The program will allow approximately 6,500 qualifying small businesses access to a grant of $10,000 to cover normal business expenses (including employee wages, vendor bills, and rent), and will provide a one-time payment of $1,000 per household to certain Orange County residents affected by COVID-19.
+The program will allow approximately 6,500 qualifying small business access to a grant of $10,000 to cover normal business expenses (including employee wages, vendor bills, and rent), and will provide a one-time payment of $1,000 per household to certain Orange County residents affected by COVID-19.

 The funds are being made available following receipt by the Orange County Government of $243 million as part of the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act passed on March 27, 2020.